Stem Cell Research at the University of Cologne

 You can reach him at 0049 (0) 221-4786960; E-Mail: j.hescheler[at]uni-koeln.de

-Research on therapies for strokes and brain tumours are the main focus at the Max Planck Institute of Neurological Research.
+Research on therapies for strokes and brain tumours are the main focus at the Max Planck Institute for Metabolism Research.
 Existing, clinically relevant animal models have enabled a systematic analysis of pathophysiological and biochemical sequences after a stroke.
 While in the past the acute occurrence, which lead to tissue loss, was given special attention, in order to develop constitutive new therapeutic strategies, in the past few years we have concentrated on the functional improvement after intracerebral implantation of stem cells.
 To determine the exact characterisation of the regenerative potential of stem cells and to bring about the examination of the mechanisms, the migration, differentiation and uncontrolled proliferation (tumour-transformation), murine stem cells or cortical neuronal precursor cells in pathophysiologically good characterised animal models for stroke or brain tumours were implanted at the Institute.

 The procedures, which were developed in-house, allow marked stem cells under in-vivo conditions to be detected by means of high resolution MR imaging and their spatial and temporal dynamic in chronic progression to be characterised.
 In-vitro the detection limit is currently sufficient to show individual cells; in-vivo the spatial dissolution lies at 70µm in every spatial direction.
 The MRI tests are supplemented at the individual end times with confocal laser scanning microscopy and comprehensive immunohistochemical procedures, in order to analyse the functional and cell specific fate of the implanted ES cells in the target area.
 For the determination of the success of the tissue replacement therapy, these examinations are supplemented with behavioural tests and functional fMRI activation tests.